Science at Year 10

 VCE Environmental Science Pathways

 Any Year 10 Science can be followed by VCE Unit 3 & 4 Environmental Science but the preferred entry pathways are outlined on the VCE Environmental Science page.
-VCE Environmental Science is only offered every second year (ie. 2018, 2020, 2022) so plan accordingly.
+VCE Environmental Science will only offered every second year (ie. 2019, 2021) so plan accordingly.

 If you will be in Year 12 in the year VCE Environmental Science is offered follow one of the pathways suggested above.